jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.4 CreatePlane

-Creates a raster image based on the equation for a simple plane.
+Creates a raster image based on the equation for a simple plane..

 *Parameters*: